 It is located on land off Harbour Way (A4241), near Margam in South Wales.
-The development site is part of a wider area allocated for industrial use, which is bound by the existing Western Bionergy Plant to the south, the A48 (Margam Road) and the M4 to the east and Margam Moors, the TATA Steelworks and the London to Swansea railway line to the west.
+The land is part of a wider area that has been allocated for industrial use; the land is bound by the existing Western Bionergy Plant to the south, the A48 (Margam Road) and the M4 to the east and Margam Moors, the TATA Steelworks and the London to Swansea railway line to the west.

 The local community were consulted as part of the local planning authority’s period of formal public consultation prior to determination of the planning application.
 The latest planning application was secured in 2014.

-What is the construction programme for the plant?
+What was the construction programme for the plant?

-Construction of the plant began in 2015.
-The plant is now in its final stages of commissioning and is generating electricity to the Grid.
+Construction of the plant began in 2016.
+In June 2019 the plant entered full commercial operation, generating electricity to the Grid.

-What is the proposed HGV traffic route to site?
+What is the HGV traffic route to site?
 When is the power plant open for deliveries of waste wood?

 How are the air emissions regulated?

 The air emissions from the plant are controlled by the Environment Agency.
 A permit has been granted for Margam Green Energy Plant which sets out the conditions of operation for the plant.
 The conditions include requirements to monitor and report on emissions to the EA.